-BIO.2-1 Nipomo Mesa Lupine Surveys: The following measure shall be included in the BRAAMP and implemented as part of the biological monitoring.
-Additional site-wide surveys for Nipomo Mesa lupine (NML) shall be conducted by a qualified botanist prior to initial construction permit issuance and annually thereafter until five years after demolition and remediation work is complete (or until site restoration requirements are met).
-Surveys after completion of demolition and remediation activities are required to quantify any indirect impacts to previously occupied areas.
+Nipomo Mesa Lupine Surveys: The following measure shall be included in the BIO.2-1 BRAAMP and implemented as part of the biological monitoring.
+Additional site-wide surveys for Nipomo Mesa lupineLupine (NML) shall be conducted by a qualified botanist prior to initial construction permit issuance and annually thereafter until five years after demolition and remediation work is complete (or until site restoration requirements are met).
+Surveys after completion of demolition and remediation activities are required to quantify any indirect impacts to historicallypreviously occupied areas which would then require habitat creation and mitigation (see BIO.2-3).
 Surveys shall be conducted at identified appropriate times based on seasonal weather conditions and shall follow the methods outlined in CDFW 2018 and CNPS 2001.
 Each survey year shall also include a late bloom survey (May to December) to maximize detection (CDFW 2023a).
-Surveys shall be done prior to the initial construction permits being submitted, and annually thereafter, with the updated information incorporated to subsequent permits until all Project-related demolition and remediation permit activities are completed.
+Surveys shall be done prior to the initial construction permits being submitted, and annually thereafter, with the uUpdated information shall be incorporated into- subsequent permits until all Project-related demolition and remediation permit activities are completed.
 Areas to be avoided shall initially be informed by previous surveys and clearly delineated on all demolition and remediation plans and submitted to the County in support of construction permits.
 The results of NML surveys shall be included in the annual monitoring report required in measure BIO.1-2.